TalAizikov8/COMP3005-Final-Project-Tal-Carter/README.md

 ##### To compile bookstore.java
+1. Change line 7 with your pgadmin4 password
-1. open command line in the folder where the bookstore.java is saved
+2. open command line in the folder where the bookstore.java is saved
-2. type javac bookstore.java
+3. type javac bookstore.java

 ##### To run bookstore.java
 1. open command line in the folder where the bookstore.java is saved